munificent/game-programming-patterns/book/event-queue.markdown

 ## Keep in Mind

+Unlike some more modest patterns in this book, event queues are complex and tend to have a wide-reaching effect on the architecture of our games.
+That means you'll want to think hard about how -- or if -- you use it.

 ### A central event queue is a global variable

 One common use of this pattern is for a sort of Grand Central Station that all parts of the game can route messages through.
 It's a powerful piece of infrastructure, but *powerful* doesn't always mean *good*.